morganross/docstosaurus/README.md

 will show up on the table of contents on the upper right

-So that your users will know what this page is all about without scrolling down or even without reading too much.

-## Only h2 and h3 will be in the TOC by default.
+## Uxd h2 and h3 headings syntax in your bolded text, and it will be in the Docusaurous TOC by default.

-You can configure the TOC heading levels either per-document or in the theme configuration.

-The headers are well-spaced so that the hierarchy is clear.
+internal links for indivual pages, a table of contents for that file will be generated on the top right and the **internal links can be nested too!** we love nests! use markdown syntax for h1 and h2 headers